darimpulso/mongoose-models/readme.md

 - `url` - url for mongodb server to be used for these models
 - `modelPath` - the full path to where model files are to be loaded from
+- `modelIgnorePattern` - pattern of files to ignore when loading models
 - `types` - extra types to be loaded (can include custom types via filepath using prefix `/` or `.` such as `./custom_types/title`)
 - `debug` - to enable/disable debug messages when loading types and models registry